gib60/Ramadan-CTF-write-ups/The Compromised Charity/The-Compromised-Charity_Walkthrough.md

 **Q5: What is the attacker's C2 IP address?**
 → `10.10.10.55`

 ✅ Part 1 complete — server reveals password to unlock the next file.

+Password : xK9mP2q

 ---